Top Articles

 “Council is committed to achieving a balance between development and community expectations.
 Council offers development advice services to help inform and guide operators and property owners about development requirements for such events/uses.”

-Our source said the real problem was that the music club, or more precisely the Crystal Waters “co-op”, didn’t have a venue licence.
+The source said the real problem was that the music club, or more precisely the Crystal Waters “co-op”, did not have a venue licence.

 “They have licences for other events, but not concerts of music for which an entrance fee is charged,” they said.